Expansion for HSF project management arm

 Litigation team boosted at Corrs

 Corrs Chambers Westgarth has boosted its litigation practice in Perth with the appointment of Michelle Dean as special counsel.
-She was previously with King & Wood Mallesons in Melbourne and Perth and DLA Piper in London.
+She was previously with King & Wood Mallesons in Melbourne and Perth and DLA Piper

 Lawyers support gay Melbourne couple over pride flag